The Vessel Theory: Why Your Business Can't Outgrow You

 Where to start

-You don't need to go on a retreat or become a monk.
+You don't need to go on a retreat.
+You don't need to become a monk.
 You need to start paying attention to the part of you that's running the show while you think you're in control.

 Start here: The next time you hit a wall in your business, instead of asking "What strategy am I missing?" — ask "What am I avoiding feeling?"